 This can make them highly risky and not really for beginners to bond investments.
 But, if you’re looking for a platform that specialises in property, PropertyCrowd might be up your street.

-Hargreaves Lansdown – As one of the most established and reputable brokers in the UK, Hargreaves Lansdown covers a huge range of assets and boasts a big selection of tools for research and analysis.
-But all of this comes at a price.
+Hargreaves Lansdown – As one of the most established and reputable brokers in the UK, Hargreaves Lansdown covers a huge range of assets and boasts a wide selection of tools for research and analysis.

 - Saxo Markets – This fully featured online platform gets full marks for being user-friendly.
-It even comes with a handy app for checking up on your investments on the move but, like Hargreaves Lansdown, covers a vast range of markets across the globe, so can be confusing for some investors – especially if you want to focus solely on the corporate bonds markets.
+It even comes with a handy app for checking up on your investments on the move but, similarly to Hargreaves Lansdown, covers a vast range of markets across the globe, so it might be confusing for some investors – especially if you want to focus solely on the corporate bonds markets.
 That said, fees are attractive.

 - IG Group – Founded in 1974, IG Group has maintained its popularity over the years with traders through solid customer care and competitive commissions.
 Today, however, IG Group tends to specialise in spread-betting, CFDs (Contract for Difference) and cryptocurrency trading, so if you’re looking for a platform with real corporate bonds expertise, it might be better to look elsewhere.